AxelleBdd/quotations-app/README.md

-🎒 This a the first Kata i've realised.
+🎒 This is the first Kata i've realised.

 I had 3 hours to go as far as I could in the subject given by the school.